-Setting Specific, Measurable, Achievable, Relevant and Time-bound (S.M.A.R.T.) goals is useful in creating an achievable plan, while OKRs are often said to be aspirational goals that may be difficult to achieve, but will skyrocket your productivity and positive outcomes when done correctly.
+Setting Specific, Measurable, Achievable, Relevant and Time-bound (S.M.A.R.T.) goals is useful in creating an achievable plan.
+While OKRs are often said to be aspirational goals that may be difficult to achieve, they will skyrocket your productivity and bring positive outcomes when done correctly.
 This may seem like a daunting proposition, but OKRs have their own set of benefits as well.
 Some of the most prominent benefits of OKRs are as follows.

 Extended Goals - OKRs are best used to prioritize high-quality outcomes, instead of just ticking tasks off of a checklist.
 These extended goals help teams push their limits for better outcomes.